enginmanap/limonEngine-docs/docs/RenderingPipeline.rst

      - Long
      - 10
      - When a model has more meshes than this, occlusion tests run per mesh rather than per model.
-   * - ``maximumPointLights``
+   * - ``maximumLights``
      - Long
      - 4
-     - Maximum number of simultaneously active point lights.
-The engine selects the most relevant lights up to this limit.
+     - Maximum number of simultaneously active lights.
+If there is a directional light, it is always active.
+The engine selects the most relevant point lights up to this limit.

 Player
 ------